- • COVID-19

-There will be a final resolution of the Test Case when:
+There will be a final resolution of the Test Case:

-- - an application for special leave to appeal is refused by the High Court; or
+- - the application for special leave to appeal is refused by the High Court; or

-- - special leave to appeal is granted and the High Court hands down its judgment in the case.
+- - special leave to appeal is granted and the High Court hears the appeal and delivers its judgment on the appeal.

 The Test Case has been decided in favour of insureds, when will my claim be paid?